About The Podcast

 John Cuoco joined the Minneapolis Foundation as the Multimedia Content Curator in July of 2021.
 He moved to the Twin Cities from Boston.
 John has spent his career working in television news as a reporter with stops in Texas, Wisconsin, and Massachusetts.
 He is a strong believer in compelling and informative storytelling as an effective form of communication.
 His work in broadcast journalism earned him two Emmy Awards and a number of other nominations.
 John is looking forward to the personal and professional growth that comes from working at an organization like the Minneapolis Foundation.
 In his free time, John loves playing guitar, hiking, surfing, and his new hobby since moving to the land of 10,000 lakes, paddle boarding.

 Sarah helps implement the Foundation’s brand and digital communications strategies.
-Prior to joining the Foundation in 2018, Sarah spent almost a decade working in nonprofits, mostly recently as Youth Frontiers’ Communications and Marketing Manager.
+Prior to joining the Foundation in 2018, Sarah spent almost a decade working in nonprofits, most recently as Youth Frontiers’ Communications and Marketing Manager.
 She is a graduate of both Augsburg University and the Minneapolis College of Art and Design.
 In her free time, she enjoys traveling with her husband, connecting with friends and family, and playing with her corgi, Mose.

 Looking to sponsor Conversations with Chanda?
 We create custom solutions for our sponsorship partners.
 For more information, email our podcast producer, Souphak Kienitz.